aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

       share the same link by allocating different OTN tributary slots in different granularities.

-   Furthemore, an OTN switch is typically fully non-blockable switching at the lowest ODU container granularity, it is desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0), when configuring tributary-slot based
+   Furthermore, an OTN switch is typically fully non-blockable switching at the lowest ODU container granularity, it is desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0), when configuring tributary-slot based